 Either way, if you’re thinking of visiting El Nido in the rainy season, don’t worry.
 As we always say, the wet season doesn’t mean it will rain nonstop.
 Showers are usually occasional unless there’s a weather event like a tropical storm or typhoon.
 To check if that’s happening, rely on official pages like Pagasa (the Philippine weather agency) or the Windy app.

 We also recommend avoiding peak tourist times such as Christmas (and the weeks leading up to it), Holy Week, Chinese New Year, or the May long weekend.
 In these cases, besides foreign travelers, you’ll find a lot of domestic tourism that can dampen your trip a bit.
-If you’re traveling during these periods, we strongly advise booking your accommodation in El Nido as soon as possible (which already doesn’t offer great value for money) and consider spending a bit more on a private excursion to avoid crowds.
+If you’re traveling during these periods, we strongly advise booking your accommodation in El Nido (which already doesn’t offer great value for money) as soon as possible and consider spending a bit more on a private excursion to avoid crowds.
 We talk more about that below.

 Where to eat and drink